Technology Readiness Courses

 While we value the iPad as a powerful productivity tool, we have also found it's an equally powerful social, entertainment and consumption device.
 When our seniors graduate, we want them to have mastered the temptations and distractions on their iPads.
-We want our students to have an understanding their moral, legal and ethical responsibilities using technology.
+We want our students to have an understanding of their moral, legal and ethical responsibilities using technology.
 We call this understanding and mastery of technology digital citizenship.

 When our students begin their freshmen year, many do not have the skills or maturity to deal with the social, entertainment and consumption features of their iPad.
 Thus, Bellarmine recommends that all freshmen begin with those functions restricted.
 This gives parents and the school some time to develop an awareness of digital citizenship.
 As our students gain maturity and acquire digital citizenship training, we can gradually remove the restrictions on iPads.
-We believe this developmental approach is the best way to prepare our students for the 21st Century.
+We believe this developmental approach is the best way to prepare our students for the future.

 At any time, parents can request adjustments to the restrictions on their iPads.
 Because families own the devices, parents are in the driver's seat.
 To request a change, or the complete removal of restrictions, please contact Bellarmine's technology staff.
 The best person to contact first will be Chelsey Rosario (email@example.com, ext 543).

-It is with great pride and some sadness that we will soon be sending the class of 2017 into the world.
+It is with great pride and some sadness that we will soon be sending the class of 2021 into the world.
 GO LIONS!

 There are several important considerations to keep in mind about technology as you graduate.
 These include the following: